What to Bring

 - Adequate covering from the sun, including a hat and sun block (long-sleeved, light-weight shirts are helpful for those who are more sun-sensitive)

-- Bring cash or checks—we have no electricity or reception at the mine for debit/credit cards
+- Bring cash or checks as backup—we can take credit cards at the store near the campground, but have no electricity or reception at the mine for debit/credit cards

 - Small rake, container-gardening type or child's rake (or rent from us)